|The medium range forecast products

 POP progs.
 They routinely use output from the MRF, ECMWF, and UKMET medium

-range models and also consider the Canadian, the Navy's NOGAPS model, the
+range models and also consider the Canadian, the Navy's NAVGEM model, the

 MRFX, a semi-operationally run experimental version of the MRF, and ensembles.